Logiqx/gps-guides/devices/coros/vertix-2/README.md

 | GPS chipset                                                | [Airoha AG3335M](http://www.airoha.com.tw/webe/html/pro/index.aspx?kind=80&num=182&lv=2) |
 | Approved for [GP3S](https://www.gps-speedsurfing.com/)     | -                                                            |
 | Approved for [GPSTC](https://www.gpsteamchallenge.com.au/) | -                                                            |

-### Data Quality

-The VERTIX 2 has a different GPS chipset to the VERTIX and APEX Pro, so I cannot comment on the likely data quality at this time.